OpenSourceEconomics/OpenSourceEconomics.github.io/software.md

 ### ``respy``

-``respy`` is an open source framework written in Python for the simulation and estimation of some finite-horizon discrete choice dynamic programming models.
-The group of models which can be currently represented in respy are called Eckstein–Keane–Wolpin models.
+``respy`` is an open-source framework written in Python for the simulation and estimation of some finite-horizon discrete choice dynamic programming models.
+The group of models which can be currently represented in `respy` are called Eckstein–Keane–Wolpin models.

 {:.sansserif}
 **Documentation**: [respy.readthedocs.io](https://respy.readthedocs.io){:target="_blank"}